SilasVM/GitKit2/README.md

 #### Topic 4 Instructor To-Do List

 1. Download the [Activity 4 document](./materials/activities/4-A-MergeConflicts.docx?raw=true) that will be distributed to students and edit it as follows:
-   - Delete one of the highlighted sections depending upon the KitClient your students are using:
+   - Retain the highlighted sections for the KitClient your students are using and remove those for the KitClient they are not using.
-     - Linux KitClient - Opening the Mergetool (highlighted in green)
-     - VSCode KitClient - Opening the Mergetool (highlighted in fuchsia)
-   - Simplify the heading to "Opening the Mergetool".
+     - Retain the green highlighted sections if you are using the Linux KitClient.
+     - Retain the fuchsia highlighted sections if you are using the VSCode KitClient.

 2. If time permits, monitor the "Round 2" tickets in the issue tracker.
 There are only 4 "Round 2" issues and thus there will need to be multiple students working on each.
 The ticket can be manually assigned to each student that comments on it.
 If a student uses the the comment from Activity 1, the issue will not be assigned to them automatically if it has already been assigned to someone else.